jacecotton/tcds/README.md

 To create a route and metadata for your page, make an entry in [content.js](./content.js) inside the relevant parent object (or create another).
 Follow the schema of existing pages.

 * **Note:** You can use `<twig></twig>` tags within markdown files to insert arbitrary Twig code.
 This allows you to use components from the Design System within pages.
-Without the tags, the Twig code will be sanitized (useful for displaying example Twig code).
+Without the tags, the Twig code will be escaped (useful for displaying example Twig code).

 ## Project structure